michal-h21/make4ht/README.md

 # Why `make4ht`? -- `htlatex` issues

-`tex4ht` system supports several output formats, most notably `XHTML`, `HTML 5` and `ODT`, but it also supports `TEI` or `Docbook`.
+\TeX4ht\ system supports several output formats, most notably `XHTML`, `HTML 5` and `ODT`, but it also supports `TEI` or `Docbook`.

-The conversion can be invoked using several scripts distributed with `tex4ht`.
+The conversion can be invoked using several scripts, which are distributed with \TeX4ht.
 They differ in parameters passed to the underlying commands.

 These scripts invoke \LaTeX\ or Plain \TeX\ with special instructions to load